jseidman/cmapi/deploy/README.md

 Usage Instructions
 ==================

-More details are provided below for the process required to deploy a cluster via the CM API, but the following are the steps to test this application using EC2:
+More details are provided below for the process required to deploy a cluster via the CM API, but the following are the steps to test this application using EC2.
+Note that the scripts provided are adapted from the scripts provided as part of the [Python API example](https://github.com/cloudera/cm_api/tree/master/python/examples/auto-deploy).

 * Deploy instances on Amazon EC2 using a supported OS.
 Testing was done with the following:
   * RHEL 6.5, ami-7df0bd4d (us-west-2c).